Rain Sensor Tutorial

 Hello friends, and welcome back to the “SriTu Hobby” blog.
-Today we will learn about the rain sensor.
+Today we will learn how to use the Rain sensor with Arduino UNO board.
 We can understand the function of using this sensor by its name here.
 Also, we can easily measure rainfall as well as snowfall through this sensor.
 For these reasons, this sensor can be used for a variety of purposes in our home.
-For example, if it rains when we are not at home, it can be used to close windows automatically, and if there are fabrics outside, it can be used to move them automatically inside the house. etc. (These projects depend on your knowledge)Below you can see this sensor.
+For example, if it rains when we are not at home, it can be used to close windows automatically, and if there are fabrics outside, it can be used to move them automatically inside the house. etc. (These projects depend on your skill)You can see the sensor below.

 What is a Rain sensor?